Education Abroad

 The classics department strongly encourages going abroad.
 You can’t go to the ancient Mediterranean, but you can see and touch its material remains.
 Most of our majors spend at least a summer in a Mediterranean country, either on an archaeological excavation (see under Research) or on a study abroad program.

-If you're hoping to spend a summer, semester or year abroad studying classics, we recommended these programs.
-You should also make an appointment with the Office of Education Abroad to learn about important internal Davidson deadlines and procedures.
+If you're hoping to spend a summer, semester or year abroad studying classics, we recommend these programs.
+You are also required to make an appointment with the Office of Education Abroad & Away to learn about important internal Davidson deadlines and procedures.

 Greece